 There are three levels of court in British Columbia.
 The first level, the Provincial Court, is a trial court that hears the majority of criminal cases, including those involving youth.
-It also hears small claims cases under $25,000, traffic cases, and some family matters.
+It also hears small claims cases between $5,001 and $35,000, traffic cases, and some family matters.

 The Supreme Court is the highest trial court in British Columbia.
 It hears civil cases over $35,000, family law cases involving divorce and custody, as well as serious criminal cases.
 The Supreme Court also hears appeals of Provincial Court cases.

 The Court of Appeal is the highest court in the province.
 It hears appeals from: